jonathanleahy/fullstack-interview-task/README.md

    - Store data in a database

-   - Holdings should be seprate from the user identifible data
+   - Holdings should be separate from the user identifiable data

-   - Services shouldn't be publically accessable
+   - Services shouldn't be publicly accessible

    - Can't run global query to pull all the data